kyma-project/istio/docs/user/00-00-istio-sidecar-proxies.md

 ## Purpose and Benefits of Istio Sidecars

 By default, Istio installed as part of the Istio module is configured with automatic Istio sidecar proxy injection disabled.
-This means that none of your workloads' Pods, except those in the kyma-system namespace, get their own sidecar proxy container running next to the application.
+This means that none of your workloads' Pods, except those in the `kyma-system` namespace, get their own sidecar proxy container running next to the application.
 When Istio sidecar proxy injection is disabled for a service or for a namespace, you must manage mutual TLS (mTLS) traffic in services or at a namespace level by creating [DestinationRule](https://istio.io/docs/reference/config/networking/destination-rule/) and [PeerAuthentication](https://istio.io/docs/tasks/security/authentication/authn-policy/) resources.
 With an Istio sidecar proxy injected, a resource becomes part of the Istio service mesh, which brings the following benefits that would be complex to manage otherwise.

 ### Secure Communication
 <!-- markdown-link-check-disable-next-line -->
 The Istio module sets [peer authentication](https://istio.io/latest/docs/concepts/security/#peer-authentication) to cluster-wide `STRICT` mode.
-This ensures that your workload only accepts [mutual TLS traffic](https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/) traffic where both client and server certificates are validated to ensure that all traffic is encrypted.
+This ensures that your workload only accepts [mutual TLS (mTLS) traffic](https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/) where both client and server certificates are validated to ensure that all traffic is encrypted.
 This provides each service with a strong identity and a reliable system for managing keys and certificates.

 Also, with Istio sidecar proxy injected, you can perform [request authentication](https://istio.io/latest/docs/reference/config/security/request_authentication/) for your service.
 Istio enables request authentication with JSON Web Token (JWT) validation using a custom authentication provider.

 ### Observability

-Istio proxies enhance tracing capabilities by performing global tracing and forwarding the data to a tracing backend using the [OTLP protocol](https://opentelemetry.io/docs/reference/specification/protocol/).
-By being part of the Istio service mesh, you can access advanced observability features that would otherwise require complex instrumentation code within your application.
+Istio sidecar proxies enhance tracing capabilities by performing global tracing and forwarding the data to a tracing backend using the [OTLP protocol](https://opentelemetry.io/docs/reference/specification/protocol/).
+When you integrate your application into the Istio service mesh, you can easily access advanced observability features without needing to implement complex instrumentation within the application.

 ### Traffic Management